conroy9068/p4-QRSignInSignOut/README.md

 - Testing was completed manually and with automated testing using Django's built in testing framework.

 ### Manual Testing

-- User registration
-  - User registration was tested by creating a new user account and checking that the user was redirected to the user dashboard.

 | **TEST**                      | **ACTION**                                                                                                                                                                                       | **EXPECTATION**                                                                                | **RESULT**              |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------- | ----------------------- |